Arampc/docs-sidewriter/README.md

 ---

-Docs SideWriter is not affiliated with or endorsed by Google.
+QuickDocs is not affiliated with or endorsed by Google.
 Google Docs is a trademark of Google LLC.